 Tax tips for retirees

-Whether you're preparing for retirement or already enjoying it, making the most of your nest egg and shielding it from unnecessary penalties is crucial.
-Navigating required minimum distribution (RMD) rules can seem tricky, especially when they change from time to time.
-Both RMDs and withdrawal strategies have tax consequences, so it's important to stay informed and plan carefully.
-We're here to help you understand:
+Whether you're planning for retirement or already retired, making the most of your savings and avoiding unnecessary penalties is important.
+Understanding required minimum distribution (RMD) rules can feel confusing, especially when regulations change.
+Since both RMDs and withdrawal strategies have tax impacts, staying up to date and planning ahead is key.

 What are RMDs?

-Once you turn age 73,1 you must withdraw a minimum amount—known as your RMD—each year from your tax-deferred retirement savings accounts like traditional IRAs.
-You may also need to take your RMD from any qualified employer-sponsored plans like 401(k)s.
+Starting at age 73,1 you must withdraw a minimum amount—known as an RMD—each year from tax-deferred retirement savings accounts like traditional IRAs.
+You may also need to take an RMD from a qualified employer-sponsored plans, such as 401(k) plans.

 What's the deadline for taking an RMD?

-RMD rules apply to all employer-sponsored retirement plans, such as profit-sharing plans, 401(k) plans, 403(b) plans, and 457(b) plans.
-They also apply to traditional IRAs, SEPs, SARSEPs, and SIMPLE IRAs.
+RMD rules apply to all employer-sponsored retirement plans—such as profit-sharing plans, 401(k) plans, 403(b) plans, and 457(b) plans.
+They also apply to traditional IRAs, SEP-IRAs, and SIMPLE IRAs.

-Roth 401(k) and Roth IRA owners don't need to take RMDs.
-However, beneficiaries who inherit them could still have an annual RMD obligation.
-This requirement can vary based on several factors like the final age of the original owner and the number of beneficiaries.
+If you're the original owner of a Roth IRA or Roth 401(k), you don't need to take RMDs on those accounts.
+However, if you inherit a Roth account, you may have an annual RMD requirement, depending on the final age of the original owner and the number of beneficiaries.

 How are RMDs calculated?

-What if I don't take my RMD or don't distribute enough to satisfy the requirement?
+What if I don't take my RMD or withdraw enough?

 Can I take my RMD from multiple retirement accounts?